Skip to main content

 The date that the quote expires.

-The above are just the minimum required properties to get a quote started.
+The above are just the minimum required properties to get a quote started but other properties are required to publish a quote.
 To see all available quote properties, make a GET request to crm/v3/properties/quotes.
 Learn more about the properties API.

 The response will include an id, which you'll use to continue configuring the quote.
 You can update quote properties at any time by making a PATCH request to /crm/v3/objects/quotes/{quoteId}.